sebastyuiop/spree_google_merchant/README.md

     rake spree_google_merchant:install

-To configure the feed title, description and site URL go to the Google Merchant settings page in Admin -> Configuration
+To configure the feed title, description, and site URL go to the Google Merchant settings page in Admin -> Configuration

-Copyright (c) 2011 sebastyuiop, released under the New BSD License
+Copyright (c) 2011 sebastyuiop, released under the New BSD License.